Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 Unfortunately, many personal trainers waste this opportunity by writing something generic or impersonal – or worse, braggy and self-congratulatory.

-So how do you make sure you grab readers’ attention with your_ _bio?
+So, how do you grab readers’ attention with your_ _bio?
 You start by putting yourself in their shoes.

 They are not reading your bio to: